openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 poolname: "zfspv-pool/child"
 ```

 Also the dataset provided under `poolname` must exist on all the nodes with the name given in the storage class.
-Check the doc on storageclasses to know all the supported parameters for ZFS-LocalPV
+Check the doc on storageclasses to know all the supported parameters for Local PV ZFS.

 **ext2/3/4 or xfs or btrfs as FsType**
 If we provide fstype as one of ext2/3/4 or xfs or btrfs, the driver will create a ZVOL, which is a blockdevice carved out of ZFS Pool.
 This blockdevice will be formatted with corresponding filesystem before it's used by the driver.